SqueezeBrains SDK 1.18

 In this section you will find some tutorials that explain to you:

-The configuration of Deep Cortex and Deep Surface tutorials requires an additional explaination for Linux OS.
+The configuration of Deep Cortex and Deep Surface tutorials requires an additional explanation for Linux OS.
 To run these tutorials, the user have to:

 The first step is quite intuitive, instead for the second one proceed as follows.

 For the project you want to run, select the current "Kit" and open "Run Setting".
-In "Run Enviroment" panel click on "Batch Edit" and edit the enviroment variable LD_LIBRARY_PATH appending the path of the "dl_framework" folder as follows: LD_LIBRARY_PATH=/opt/SqueezeBrains/1.13/linux_x64/dl_framework:${LD_LIBRARY_PATH}.
+In "Run Environment" panel click on "Batch Edit" and edit the environment variable LD_LIBRARY_PATH appending the path of the "dl_framework" folder as follows: LD_LIBRARY_PATH=/opt/SqueezeBrains/1.18/linux_x64/dl_framework:${LD_LIBRARY_PATH}.

 The C# .NET tutorials have been organized to make it easier to understand the integration of the SB library into your system.
 There are two ways you can integrate the SB library into your system: